Thai activist faces jail over anti-coup protests

 “Returning happiness is just a stunt and a lie.
 The only way we will be happy is to overthrow these villains,” Jakrapob Penkair, a former government minister and red-shirt founding member, said in a post on his Facebook page on Wednesday.

-“We have founded an organisation to fight dictatorship already.
+“We have founded an organization to fight dictatorship already.
 The coming days will be historic for Thailand.”

 A midnight to 4 a.m. curfew remains in force in Bangkok, but it has been lifted in 30 provinces over the past week to support tourism, which accounts for about 10 percent of the economy.